robertsLando/node-red-contrib-m-bus/README.md

     npm install node-red-contrib-m-bus --save

+# Hardware needed

+You need an M-Bus-Serial or an M-Bus-Ethernet (TCP) converter.

 # Nodes

-This package will add a new set of nodes in your node palette:
+This package will add a new set of nodes in your node palette.

 ### mbus-client